Procedural rhetoric: Further concepts

 Expanding from the fundamental concepts of procedural rhetoric, where the core concepts deal with rhetoric as means of learning through rules and processes, there are extensions of other theories that contribute to the functionality of procedural rhetoric.
-In her article "Game-based Pedagogy in the Writing Classroom", Rebekah Schultz Colby, outlines how "games" can essentially be beneficial towards improving an individual's skill due to the nature of multimodal interaction, or better defined as multimodal systems in the article.
-Though Schultz, only focuses on core principles of games and the effect of game instructions, this approach relates to Ian Bogost's theory on how a pedagogical rule-based system can effect the outcome of a persons performance.
-Moreover, between the similarities of Bogost and Schultz's theories, it can be noted that there is a correlation between the rule based system, and the improvements of a persons skills.
+In her article "Game-based Pedagogy in the Writing Classroom," Rebekah Schultz Colby outlines how "games" can essentially be beneficial towards improving an individual's skill due to the nature of multimodal interaction, or better defined as multimodal systems in the article.
+Though Schultz only focuses on core principles of games and the effect of game instructions, this approach relates to Ian Bogost's theory on how a pedagogical rule-based system can effect the outcome of a person's performance.
+Moreover, between the similarities of Bogost and Schultz's theories, it can be noted that there is a correlation between the rule based system, and the improvements of a person's skills.

 The rhetoric of gaming

 Rhetoric is the art of discourse wherein a writer or speaker strives to inform, persuade or motivate particular audiences in specific situations.
 Procedural rhetoric focuses on the composition of gameplay, more specifically how simulation games are constructed to make claims about how the world should work.

-James Gee, Professor at University of Wisconsin – Madison outlined the importance of video games for learning in his essay "Why Video Games are Good For Learning".
-Gee describes commercial games as "worlds in which variables interact through time".
+James Gee, Professor at the University of Wisconsin – Madison, outlined the importance of video games for learning in his essay "Why Video Games are Good For Learning".
+Gee describes commercial games as "worlds in which variables interact through time."
 Game-makers compose video games with a series of predetermined rules and processes that the player must follow in order to win.
 The player must learn the rules of the virtual world and deduce what is possible and impossible in order to solve problems and carry out the ultimate goal of winning.
 The requirement of learning the rules of video games is the baseline of the procedural rhetoric theory.

 Researchers Jens Seiffert and Howard Nothhaft found that computer games are powerful persuasive tools that act as a manipulating force for society.
 The researchers cited a 2009 study finding that military computer games transferred to the players understanding of warfare.
 In particular, the logic of the game revealed by the procedural and structural rules guided players with a deeper comprehension of the rules of warfare and tactics in real life.

 Through the processes and rules of a simulation, game-makers have the ability to persuade players to view the world according to the procedures of a particular game.
 While contemporary rhetorics focuses on discourse as the art of persuasion, procedural rhetorics focuses on the gaming system, processes, rules, and procedures as a mean to persuade the audience, that being players.